 To address the gender pay gap, the Government is introducing a completely new requirement for all large organisations to publish their gender pay gap.
 Employers will need to publish six key metrics, and the information will need to include the difference in hourly earnings as well as the gap in bonus pay.

-Draft Regulations for the private and voluntary sectors are due to come into force on 6 April 2017, although the information you publish will need to reflect bonuses paid as early as April 2016.
-The Government has also published draft Regulations for the public sector, which largely mirror those that apply to the private and voluntary sectors.
+Regulations for the private and voluntary sectors come into force on 6 April 2017, although the information you publish will need to reflect bonuses paid as early as April 2016.
+The Government has also published Regulations for the public sector, which largely mirror those that apply to the private and voluntary sectors.
 One of the main differences is that public-sector employers will need to collect pay information for the pay period within which 31 March falls (as opposed to 5 April for employers in the private and voluntary sectors).